patrickhag/coa-challenge/README.md

 ### How to Run the Project

 1. **Clone the Repository**
-   If the project is hosted on a version control system like Git, clone the repository to your local machine:
+   Clone the repository to your local machine:

    ```sh
    git clone <repository-url>